gkhantyln/TikTokVideoManager/README.md

 8. Load Settings
 9. Save Links
 10. Load Links
+12. YouTube Uploader API V3 `(NEW)`
 11. Exit

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+:money_with_wings: **Note:** Our project is a paid service.
+If you are interested in purchasing, please contact us for more details. :email:

 ## License